NotYourRootUser/diploma-dev/README.md

-# Mission Ready Diploma Portfolio
+# Mission Ready Diploma Repo

 This repo tracks my work for the Mission Ready Diploma in Digital Tech Development and Design.
 Each week has its own folder with projects, notes, and a short reflection on what I learned.